Highpointer/Credit_Risk_Analysis/README.md

 Here is a comparision of the average metrics from each of the imbalanced classification reports for each of the six models:

 ![Average_Metrics.png](Resources/Average_Metrics.png)

+## Summary of the results

+The average precision score for all models was 99%.
+This was because the number of high-risk credit applications, relative to the number of low-risk credit applications, was small.
+The significant differences between the models appeared in the other metrics.

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

 ## Summary of the results (2 points)
 ## Recommendation of which model to use (3 points)